Johan Ludwig Lund: Student travels

-Lund was friends with Caspar David Friedrich, another student at the Academy and likeminded fellow-romanticist, and traveled with him to Dresden, Germany in 1799 to continue his studies at the Dresden Academy.
+Lund was friends with Caspar David Friedrich, another student at the Academy and like-minded fellow romanticist, and traveled with him to Dresden, Germany, in 1799 to continue his studies at the Dresden Academy.
 From there he went on to Paris, where he studied under Jacques-Louis David from 16 September 1800 to April 1802.
 During this time, he also took excursions to Switzerland and Lake Maggiore (August–October 1801).